gurrrrrrett3/light/docs/api/index.md

 ### <!-- internal -->

-The internals of Light are exposed in some user-facing APIs.
+The internals of Light are exposed in `light.internal` and the [internal section](./internals/index.md) of the docs.
 However, they should never be necessities for ordinary users.
-Instead, they are present for people developing "extensions", "add-ons", or light itself.
+Instead, they are present for "power users", people developing "extensions", "add-ons", or light itself.
 Internal APIs are subject to more frequent breaking changes.